tkuhn/nanopub-server/README.md

 - Java 1.7 or higher
 - Access to a MongoDB instance
-- Disk space of up to around 10kB per nanopublication
+- Disk space of up to around 10kB per nanopublication (5kB is average so far, but this value might change)

 In addition, we assume here that Git and Maven are installed (tested with Maven version 3; version 2.0.9 might work too).